RonasIT/swift-networking/README.md

 })
 ````

-⚠️ Important ⚠️
+⚠️ Request lifecycle ⚠️

-`Networking` expects you will keep strong references to sent request objects till completion.
+`Networking` expects you will keep strong references to sent requests.
-Otherwise completion handlers will be not called because request object will not exist at the response handling time.
+Otherwise request object will not exist at response handling time and success/failure handler will be not called.

 ### Cancelling request